Thorpe leads UNC Asheville against Hampton after 23-point game | WTOP News

 Asheville, North Carolina; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: UNC Asheville plays the Hampton Pirates after LJ Thorpe scored 23 points in UNC Asheville’s 91-83 overtime loss to the High Point Panthers.
+BOTTOM LINE: UNC Asheville hosts the Hampton Pirates after LJ Thorpe scored 23 points in UNC Asheville’s 91-83 overtime loss to the High Point Panthers.

-The Bulldogs have gone 7-5 in home games.
-UNC Asheville ranks eighth in the Big South with 8.0 offensive rebounds per game led by Drew Pember averaging 1.9.
+The Bulldogs have gone 7-5 at home.
+UNC Asheville ranks eighth in the Big South in rebounding with 30.5 rebounds.
+Drew Pember leads the Bulldogs with 6.7 boards.

-The Pirates have gone 3-7 against Big South opponents.
-Hampton has a 2-8 record in games decided by 10 points or more.
+The Pirates are 3-7 against conference opponents.
+Hampton allows 67.7 points to opponents while being outscored by 4.8 points per game.

-The Bulldogs and Pirates square off Wednesday for the first time in Big South play this season.
+The Bulldogs and Pirates square off Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Pember is averaging 14.5 points, 6.7 rebounds and 3.2 blocks for the Bulldogs.
 Thorpe is averaging 14.1 points over the last 10 games for UNC Asheville.

-Najee Garvin is averaging 15.9 points and 5.6 rebounds for the Pirates.
+Najee Garvin is scoring 15.9 points per game and averaging 5.6 rebounds for the Pirates.
 Marquis Godwin is averaging 1.8 made 3-pointers over the last 10 games for Hampton.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 69.8 points, 30.3 rebounds, 11.5 assists, 4.8 steals and 4.4 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 69.7 points per game.